nicnosis/iu-courses/fa18/g290/assignments/hw-bad-design.md

 2. Identify three things that made the experience unsatisfactory.
 This might include: control scheme; navigation; menus; icons/graphical elements; etc. __It is helpful to include screenshots if you can find them.__
 3. For each identified problem, suggest a solution.

 This assignment is intended to be very simple; don't overthink it!
-Remember that `you are a user` that your experience of the game/app/website is valid.
+Remember that `you are a user` and your experience of the game/app/website is valid.

 ## Submission - Canvas